TitiFix/Geneweb2/docs/ged/Ged.SOURCE_JURISDICTION_PLACE.md

 ﻿# Abstract
+The name of the lowest jurisdiction that encompasses all lower-level places named in this source.
+For example, "Oneida, Idaho" would be used as a source jurisdiction place for events occurring in the various towns within Oneida County.
+"Idaho" would be the source jurisdiction place if the events recorded took place in other counties as well as Oneida County.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />